Limits - Thunderbird

 This article describes the known limits.
 However, there is always the possibility of a configuration specific bug or a bug fix for a lower limit breaking in a maintenance release.

 There is no known limit of the number of accounts you can have.
 If you run into one, it probably would be either a bug in how many accounts the folder pane can display or due to "Use Global Inbox" being checked for that account.
-One user mentioned using 90 accounts.
+One user is using 150 accounts with Thunderbird 24.0.

 There is no known limit on the number of address books you can have or the number of addresses in an address book.
 (One user has 30,000 addresses spread across 63 address books. ) But for large numbers of contacts, at some point you might want to consider putting your contacts in an LDAP server.